 - Least Safe Area in Koh Samui: Koh Phangan Island

-Not surprisingly, safety is at its lowest where consumption alcohol and drugs is heaviest.
+Not surprisingly, safety is at its lowest where consumption of alcohol and drugs are heaviest.
 Koh Phangan bursts at the seams during Full Moon Parties and other similar events that are concentrated along the southern beaches.
 Physical and sexual assaults are not uncommon, and some locals and foreigners also take the chance to steal, especially from those affected by alcohol and drugs.
 Obviously, take a great deal of caution.
 However, at other times, Koh Phangan is remarkably carefree and under-visited, and as safe as anywhere else in the area.

 The 10 Best Areas in Koh Samui for Tourists

 More recently developed for tourism is the northeastern tip of the island.
 Convenient to the airport and not too far from all the facilities at the main beach, Chaweng, the coastline alternates between rocky cliffs ideal for views and sunsets and coves with beaches of talcum-white sand and casuarina trees.
 These comparatively upmarket and relaxed areas are also popular among expats with private transport for the cluster of beachside cafés and bars.
 Public transport reaches as far as Choeng Mon village, but many resorts also provide transfers to the more developed areas in the south.
 Most accommodations are expensive and in isolated resorts and individual villas (not part of a complex), so there’s very little in the moderate and budget range.

 - Best Luxury Hotels: The Ritz-Carlton, Koh Samui • Prana Resort Nandana, Koh Samui • Absolute Sanctuary • Nora Buri Samui Resort & Spa

 - Best Luxury Villas: Idyllic Samui Resort • Samui Bayside • Chor Chang Villa Resort • Samujana